 Using augmented reality in elearning

 We’re currently living in a time of great technological advancement.
 A time in which we now use all manner of technology to increase the interactivity and effectiveness of our elearning content.
 Yet Augmented Reality (AR), which has the potential to radically improve the way in which we deliver elearning content, is still a relatively untapped resource.
+AR is an extremely powerful tool in the world of elearning.
+It allows a learner to quickly visualise a wide variety of concepts.
+And it creates an inclusive and immersive atmosphere to better engage and instruct those that use it.

 In this blog, we’ll explore how augmented reality can be used in elearning.
 We also look at why it may be the best learning solution for your company.